abcreddys/GITDemo/README.md

-Devops Project
+- Devops Project
-Learning it now
+- Learning it now
-Need to how it's gonna be
+- Need to how it's gonna be
-Hopefully easy
+- Hopefully easy
+- Cool